akashdip2001/digital-badges-certification/exams/1Automating Supply Chain Security: SBOMs and Signatures (LFEL1007)/readme.md

 ---

+## 05. The Role of Tags and Signatures
+### Introduction
+- Role of tags and signatures in release management

+### Release Tagging
+- Best practices for Git tags
+- Associating tags with release versions

+### Break Out the SLSA
+- Introduction to Supply Chain Levels for Software Artifacts (SLSA)

 #### **Question 5.1**
 What is the primary purpose of Git tags in software release management?
 ✅ b.
 To identify and associate artifacts with specific release versions